andrmos/codecademy-vim/README.md

 The code is therefore subpar, and might not work properly.*

 ## Installation
-1. Install the required dependencies.
+1. Install the required dependencies via your favorite package manager.
 2. Make sure ChromeDriver is in the PATH environment variable.
 3. Start a Neovim instance with the `NVIM_LISTEN_ADDRESS=/tmp/nvim` variable.